pnthancyb/novaflow/replit.md

-# NovaFlow - Gantt Chart Generator
+# NovaFlow - AI-Powered Visualization Generator

 ## Overview

-NovaFlow is a modern web application for generating and managing Gantt charts.
-It allows users to create projects, define tasks with dates, and automatically generate Mermaid.js Gantt charts.
-The application features a clean, responsive interface with dark/light theme support and real-time chart editing capabilities.
+NovaFlow is an open-source, Notion-style web application that uses AI to generate interactive Mermaid.js visualizations.
+Users input project data and AI intelligently chooses the best visualization type - whether it's a Gantt chart, flowchart, mind map, timeline, or any other Mermaid diagram.
+The application features a minimalist black-and-white design with dark/light theme support and real-time chart editing capabilities.

 ## User Preferences